FAQs About Liability Coverages

 3. What is a double aggregate?
 Triple aggregate?

 For example, if you have a $1 million per occurrence limit and select the double aggregate, the policy will pay a maximum of $1 million for any one occurrence, and a maximum of $2 million per year.
-So you could have two separate $1 million claims paid in the same year, or four separate $500,000 claims.
+In this instance, you could have two separate $1 million claims paid in the same year, or four separate $500,000 claims.
 But if you had a single $2 million claim, only $1 million would be paid by the policy for that occurrence.
 This is why you should consider excess coverage.

 top